Accessing ODBC data sources from Apache OpenOffice, LibreOffice, and OpenOffice.org

 This section shows how to use a Base query and a Calc DataPilot to create a sales report from external ODBC data that shows how well sales representatives are doing and which products are selling the most.

-To follow the examples in this section, create a SQL Server ODBC driver or OOB data source that connects to a SQL Server instance that serves the Northwind database.
-Alternatively, create an OOB data source that points to an Microsoft Access ODBC data source for the Northwind database.
+To follow the examples in this section, create a SQL Server ODBC driver or ODBC-ODBC Bridge data source that connects to a SQL Server instance that serves the Northwind database.
+Alternatively, create an Access ODBC driver data source that connects to the Northwind database.

 To find out how much each sales representative has sold, create a query that retrieves the: